mpashkovskiy/ru-rag/README.md

 ### Usage

+- Either:
-- `pip install pip@git+https://github.com/mpashkovskii/ru-rag.git` or clone the repo and run `make install` in the folder;
+  - execute `pip install pip@git+https://github.com/mpashkovskii/ru-rag.git` to install the package;
+  - or clone the repo, run `make install` in the folder, and `source .venv/bin/activate` to activate the virtual environment;
 - Put dataset CSV files in `data` directory.
 CSV file example: [dataset_example.csv](dataset_example.csv).
   - files have to have `.csv` extension;
   - files have to have a header consisting of column names;